pudly/schmopera-hugo/content/articles/projecting-on-opera-oper-frankfurt-s-radamisto-in-revival.md

 Though the production avoids nuanced storytelling, it's redeemed by Handel's extraordinary score and a solid cast of voices that includes Zanda Švēda's lacquered, rippling mezzo-soprano (Zenobia), Kihwan Sim's elegant bass (Tiridate), and Vince Yi's (Fraarte) crisp countertenor.
 Jenny Carlstedt (Polissena, Radamisto's sister) and countertenor Dmitry Egorov (Radamisto) were noble in stature and convincing as siblings.
 Kateryna Kasper (Tigrane) was energetic and wily.
 Božidar Smiljanić (Farasmane) had a rich timbre, though his only aria was cut leaving him little to sing.

-Pure vocal prowess however doesn't guarantee high drama.
+Pure vocal prowess, however, doesn't guarantee high drama.
 Throughout the evening, the musical and dramatic delivery was lukewarm, never heating to a simmer.
 The cast seemed tentative, still feeling their way into the outsized characters, events, and relationships.

 Mr. Sim has an innately good-natured presence that he'll need to selectively relinquish to portray evil convincingly.
 Threatening slow walks and a roughened vocal texture during rage arias isn't enough.